Resources for Student Service Organizations

 Transportation

-The Haas Center provides transportation grants to subsidize the cost of transportation for public service activities to and from a service location.
-Grants are up to $250 per student per quarter.
-Students who have a transportation grant must re-apply at the beginning of each quarter.
+The Haas Center provides transportation grants to subsidize transportation for public service activities to and from a service location.
+Grants are up to $200/student or $500/SSO per quarter (i.e., ≥2 students affiliated with the same SSO are limited to $500 [combined] per quarter).
+Students and groups receiving a transportation grant must re-apply at the beginning of each quarter.
+Transportation grant requests open for upcoming quarters during the last week of the current quarter.

-• Public transportation: Expenses such as bus or train fare may be paid directly by the Commitment program or by reimbursement.
+- Public transportation: Expenses such as bus or train fare may be paid directly by the Haas Center or by reimbursement.

-• A Commitment team member will help you connect to the Haas Center account.
+- A Haas Center Student Engagement and Leadership team member will help you connect to the Haas Center account.

-• Once you are linked and ready to book a ride, toggle to the "Haas Center for Public Service" payment method before confirming your ride.
-You will pay for any tip you give the driver.
+- Once you are linked and ready to book a ride, toggle to the "Haas Center for Public Service" payment method before confirming your ride.
+You must pay for any tip you give the driver.

-• A Commitment team member will help you connect to the Haas Center account.
+- A Haas Center Student Engagement and Leadership team member will help you connect to the Haas Center account.

 Request transportation funding